CREATETOPIC/graph/readme.md

 2. ```npm install```
 3. ```gulp```

-The chart can then be accessed by going visiting localhost:8080
+The chart can then be accessed by going to localhost:8080